 Members (excluding casual appointments) who are hired at age 67 or greater are not eligible to receive Salary Continuance.
 These members will be entitled to fifteen (15) days of paid sick leave per year (prorated for part-time employees).
 On an annual basis, the allotment will be restored to fifteen (15) days on May 1.

 Sick leave provides income replacement for brief and intermittent absences due to illness, injury and/or receipt of treatment, including (but not limited to) traditional Indigenous healing practices.

 20.10.1 Leave, Sick - Medical Evidence

-If a member’s use of sick time warrants examination, the University may require the member to provide satisfactory medical evidence, such examination shall be at the University’s expense.
+In certain circumstances, the University may require the member to provide satisfactory medical evidence through an independent medical examination (IME), and such examination shall be at the University’s expense.

 20.11 Leave for Domestic and Sexual Violence

 An Employee shall be eligible for ten (10) days of leave if the Employee, a child of the Employee and/or a person for whom an Employee is a caregiver experience domestic or sexual violence, as defined in The Saskatchewan Employment Act.
 Employees may take five (5) days as paid leave and the balance as unpaid leave.